 Some critics deny that any assassin in modern history could have been the dupe of a small "organization" of intelligence officials and criminals.
 They cannot fathom that men with official power could train and manipulate assassins for their own purposes.
 Nor can they believe that these men and their handful of committed minions would "conduct any withdrawal or covering actions which may be necessary."
 Some will perpetually doubt any covert assassination conspiracy despite the Agency documents revealing that is exactly what could happen, and the potential for abuse is disturbing.

 "When the decision to assassinate has been reached, the tactics of the operation must be planned, based upon an estimate of the situation similar to that used in military operations...When all necessary data has been collected, and effective tactical plan can be prepared.
 All planning must be mental, no papers should ever contain evidence of the operation."
 "The essential point of the assassination is the death of the subject...The specific technique employed will depend upon a large number of variables, but should be constant in one point: Death must be absolutely certain.
 The attempt on Hitler's life failed because the conspiracy did not give this matter proper attention."x

 Rarely do officials so bluntly state these intentions and obviously conspiratorial plans; this likely necessitated the list being unsigned because it reveals official planning of possible assassination conspiracies.
-Some in the American government viewed assassination conspiracy as a viable tactic, some might even today.
+Some in the American government viewed assassination conspiracy as a viable tactic and some do even still today.
 "For secret assassination, either simple or chase, the contrived accident is the most effective technique.
 When successful executed, it causes little excitement and is only casually investigated...Elevator shafts, stair wells, unscreened windows and bridges will serve...if the assassin immediately sets up an outcry, playing the 'horrified witness', no alibi or surreptitious withdrawal is necessary.
 Care is required to insure that no wound or condition not attributable to the fall is discernible after death...."
 Concealing the means of how a target was dispatched is paramount.